dougtoppin/presentation-splunk-docker/PITCHME.md

 * clustered engine logs
 * docker events

+--
+## Methods of getting Docker data to Splunk

+* log files and forwarder
+* Docker logging driver
+* output to text files and forwarder
+* container to syslog

 ---

 ## Challenges in collecting data from Docker

 * engines can log a lot
 * microservices means many services
+* correlating entries in the many log files
 * there are many events
+* clusters mean there are many more of all of the above